anthonylopes54/Workout-Tracker/README.md

 ### Phase 4: Task 3

-One spot in my code where there was too much coupling was between the Write class and the Workout and Exercise classes.
+One spot in my code where there was too much coupling was between the *Write* class and the *Workout* and *Exercise* classes.
-All the save functionality in my application was in the Write class.
-Thus, if I added new fields to either the Workout or Exercise class, I would have to make changes in the Write class.
+All the save functionality in my application was in the *Write* class.
+Thus, if I added new fields to either the *Workout* or *Exercise* class, I would have to make changes in the *Write* class.
 I refactored the code to reduce this coupling.
-Currently, the saveWorkoutList method in the Write class calls on the new save method situated in the Workout class before implementing the functionality that writes a JSONArray to a file.
-The save function in the Workout class creates JSON objects for each of the Workout objects.
-If a change occurs in the Workout class, the save method is the only method that needs to be altered to reflect that change.
-In addition, the Workout.save method calls the Exercise.save method which creates JSON objects for each of the Exercise objects.
-Similarly, if a change occurs in the Exercise class (e.g., adding a new field) the Exercise.save is the only method that requires a change; thus, reducing the coupling between the Write, Workout and Exercise classes.
+Currently, the *saveWorkoutList* method in the *Write* class calls on the new *save* method situated in the *Workout* class before implementing the functionality that writes a JSONArray to a file.
+The *save* function in the *Workout* class creates JSON objects for each of the Workout objects.
+If a change occurs in the *Workout* class, the *save* method is the only method that needs to be altered to reflect that change.
+In addition, the *Workout.save* method calls the *Exercise.save* method which creates JSON objects for each of the Exercise objects.
+Similarly, if a change occurs in the *Exercise* class (e.g., adding a new field) the *Exercise.save* is the only method that requires a change; thus, reducing the coupling between the *Write*, *Workout* and *Exercise* classes.

-Another spot in my code where there was too much coupling was between the Read class and the Workout and Exercise Classes.
-Similarly to my write functionality, all  my save functionality was in the Read class.
-If I added new fields to either teh Workout or Exercise class, I would have to make changes in the Read class.
+Another spot in my code where there was too much coupling was between the *Read* class and the *Workout* and *Exercise* classes.
+Similarly to my write functionality, all  my read functionality was in the *Read* class.
+If I added new fields to either the *Workout* or *Exercise* class, I would have to make changes in the *Read* class.
 I refactored the code to reduce this coupling.
-Currently, the readWorkoutList in the Read class reads the file with the given name and parses it prior to calling on the new read method situated in the Workout class.
-The read function in the Workout class parses each workout, creates each workout that was encoded in JSON and adds each workout to the workout list.
-If a change occurs in the Workout class, the read method is the only method that needs to be altered to reflect that change.
-In addition, the Workout.read method call the Exercise.read method which creates each exercise that was encoded in the given JSON-encoded list of exercises.
-Similarly, if a change occurs in the Exercise class (e.g., adding a new field) the Exercise.read is the only method that requires a change; thus, reducing the coupling between the Write, Workout and Exercise classes.
+Currently, the *readWorkoutList* method in the *Read* class reads the file with the given name and parses it prior to calling on the new *read* method situated in the *Workout* class.
+The *read* function in the *Workout* class parses each workout, creates each workout that was encoded in JSON and adds each workout to the workout list.
+If a change occurs in the *Workout* class, the *read* method is the only method that needs to be altered to reflect that change.
+In addition, the *Workout.read* method call the *Exercise.read* method which creates each exercise that was encoded in the given JSON-encoded list of exercises.
+Similarly, if a change occurs in the *Exercise* class (e.g., adding a new field) *Exercise.read* is the only method that requires a change; thus, reducing the coupling between the *Write*, *Workout* and *Exercise* classes.